 That’s right, I’m on vacation 😎

 For some, sunburns are a minor, seasonal annoyance and they don’t give them much thought.
 But if you’ve ever had a really bad sunburn, you know the days of pain and sleepless nights that follow.
-I’ve had a severe sunburn once in my life, in college, and I learned my lesson!
+I’ve had a severe … read on

 I suggested last week that taking a first aid class is a good idea.
 Buying a good first aid manual for reference is helpful, too.